What Is Arsenic Poisoning? What Are The Effects Of Arsenic?

 If it is not treated immediately, arsenic poisoning can lead to major health issues and even death.
 Thus, there should be precautions to prevent those who are at risk.

-There are reports that arsenic was found in some bottled water in the market.
-Thus, in this article, we will understand arsenic poisoning and its effects on health.
-We will also talk about cases of arsenic in bottled water.
-Lastly, we will talk about the things we can do to prevent it from affecting our health.
+There are reports that arsenic was found in some bottled water.
+This article will explain arsenic poisoning and its effects on health.
+It will also discuss cases of arsenic in bottled water and how to prevent it from affecting our health.

 Facts About Arsenic Poisoning